Whit Merrifield: Toronto Blue Jays

 On August 2, 2022, Merrifield was traded to the Toronto Blue Jays for Max Castillo and Samad Taylor.
 He was among ten Royals players who were in violation of Canada's COVID-19 vaccination requirement and unable to travel to Toronto for a four-game weekend series right before the All-Star break two weeks earlier in July.
 On August 4, 2022, Merrifield announced that he was now vaccinated and would be able to play in the team's first game in Toronto since being acquired.

 In 2022 he batted .250/.298/.375 in 550 plate appearances, and was the only qualified batter in the major leagues who was not hit by a pitch all year.
+He became a free agent following the 2023 season.

+Philadelphia Phillies

+On February 19, 2024, Merrifield signed a one-year, $8 million contract with the Philadelphia Phillies.
+In 53 games with the team, Merrifield struggled offensively, batting .199/.277/.295.
+He was released by the Phillies on July 12.

+Atlanta Braves

+On July 22, 2024, Merrifield signed a major league contract with the Atlanta Braves.
+On September 7, Merrifield was diagnosed with a fractured left foot, and was sidelined for a short amount of time but not placed on the injured list.
+In 42 appearances for Atlanta, he batted .248/.348/.336 with one home run, four RBI, and six stolen bases.

+On June 24, 2025, Merrifield announced his retirement from professional baseball via social media.

 International career

 On September 10, 2018, he was selected by the MLB All-Stars at 2018 MLB Japan All-Star Series.

 Personal life

-Merrifield is a Christian.
-Merrifield married his wife Jordan Michael on December 28, 2019.
+Merrifield married his wife, Jordan Michael, on December 28, 2019.

 Merrifield's father, Bill, played college baseball for Wake Forest University, and spent six seasons in Minor League Baseball, primarily as a third baseman.
-In September 1987, Bill Merrifield was briefly on the active roster of the Pittsburgh Pirates, but was sent to the Florida Instructional League without making an MLB appearance, rendering him a "phantom ballplayer".
+In September 1987, Bill Merrifield was briefly on the active roster of the Pittsburgh Pirates, but was sent to the Florida Instructional League without making an MLB appearance, rendering him a phantom ballplayer.

+Merrifield actively co-runs the 6ix Inning Podcast, which he created with sports reporter Lindsay Dunn.
+The show discusses MLB news with a primary focus on the Toronto Blue Jays.